Charles Wesley: Hymns and other works

-Charles Wesley was a prolific hymnwriter.
+Wesley was a prolific hymnwriter.
 Among the collections (hymnals) of Wesley's hymns published in his lifetime were Hymns on God's Everlasting Love (1741, 1742), Hymns on the Lord's Supper (1745), and Short Hymns on Select Passages of the Holy Scriptures (1762), together with others celebrating the major festivals of the Christian year.
 His hymns are marked by their strong doctrinal content (notably the Arminian insistence on the universality of God's love), a richness of scriptural and literary allusion, and the variety of his metrical and stanza forms.
-They are considered to have had a significant influence not only on Methodism, but on Christian worship and modern theology as a whole.
+They are considered to have had a significant influence not only on Methodism but on Christian worship and modern theology as a whole.

 Wesley's poetry included epistles, elegies and political and satirical verse.
 A collected edition of The Poetical Works of John and Charles Wesley, edited by George Osborn, was published in thirteen volumes in 1868–1872.
 Osborn's collection has now been supplemented by the three volumes of The Unpublished Poetry of Charles Wesley.

 Jason E. Vickers states that Wesley's 'conversion experience' in 1738 had a clear impact on his doctrine, especially doctrine concerning the power of the Holy Spirit.
 The change was most prominent in his hymns written after the same year.
 From his published work Hymns and Prayers to the Trinity and in Hymn number 62 he writes "The Holy Ghost in part we know, For with us He resides, Our whole of good to Him we owe, Whom by His grace he guides, He doth our virtuous thoughts inspire, The evil he averts, And every seed of good desire, He planted in our hearts."
 Charles communicates several doctrines: the personal indwelling of the Holy Spirit, the sanctifying work of the Spirit, the depravity of mankind, and humanity's personal accountability to God.